asadquraishi/behavioral_cloning_keras_project/writeup_report.md

 ####1.
 An appropriate model arcthiecture has been employed

-My model consists of a convolution neural network as per the [NVidia paper]
+My model consists of a convolution neural network as per the [NVidia paper](https://arxiv.org/pdf/1604.07316v1.pdf) containing 5 convolutional layers of varying depth (, followed by four fully-connected layers.

 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).